Ashif1058/PvZ/proposal (1).md

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

 TODO, if applicable
-Ashif Sunny is going to be my project partner
+David Tran is going to be my project partner

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?

 TODO
 I will complete the project no matter what.
+Being committed to my word is a virtue that I must see it through the end.

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?

 TODO
 For a better outcome I want to add uniqueness to the game.
+Learn a different programming language to an extent and push myself to get better results.

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?